Qovery/documentation/website/docs/community/reward/feedback.md

 ### Can I pay to get more credits on my Community plan?

-No you can’t pay to get more credits on your Community plan
+No you can’t pay to get more credits on your Community plan. *Read the question below 👇 to get a more detailed response*.

 ### Why don't you allow users to pay their credits?